daniel-dewa/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `request_object_signing_alg_values_supported`
     * REQUIRED.
 A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for Request Objects, which are described in Section 6.1 of [@!OpenID.Core].
 Valid values include `none`, `RS256`, `ES256`, `ES256K`, and `EdDSA`.
 * `subject_syntax_types_supported`
     * REQUIRED.
 A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in (#sub-syntax-type).
 When Subject Syntax Type is JWK Thumbprint, a valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@!RFC9278].
 When Subject Syntax Type is Decentralized Identifier, valid values MUST be a `did:` prefix followed by a supported DID method without a `:` suffix.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
-Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending `did` without any method-name.
+Support for all DID methods listed in [@DID-Extensions-Methods] is indicated by sending `did` without any method-name.
 * `id_token_types_supported`:
     * OPTIONAL.
 A JSON array of strings containing the list of ID Token types supported by the OP, the default value is `attester_signed_id_token`.
 The ID Token types defined in this specification are:
         * `subject_signed_id_token`: Self-Issued ID Token, i.e. the ID Token is signed with key material under the End-User's control.